 louise.bezuidenhout [at] insis.ox.ac.uk

 solomong [at] aau.edu.et

-This school is open to researchers in every field.
+This school was open to researchers in every field.
 Science graduates (masters and doctoral levels) working in data intensive fields will find it particularly useful.
 Female candidates are strongly encouraged to apply.
-Selection of participants will be based on their technical background and also the urgency of their needs to apply the tools of RDS.
+Selection of participants is based on their technical background and also the urgency of their needs to apply the tools of RDS.

 Applications for participation for the workshop must be made at: https://e-applications.ictp.it/applicant/login/9010

 Information for Applicants

 There is no registration fee for this event.
 Some support for travel and accommodation is available and its allocation will be determined during the selection process.
 Much of this funding is intended for participants from lower and middle income countries.
 Potential participants have the opportunity to indicate they need support in the application.
 Self-funded participants are welcome.
 All applicants are strongly encouraged to look for alternative ‘third-party’ sources of funding to support their participation.
 Applicants are expected to be based in Ethiopia or certain countries in the surrounding region (Eritrea, South Sudan, Somalia and Central African Republic).

 The AOSP School of Research Data Science, in collaboration with CODATA-RDA, is open to researchers in any discipline.
 The data skills taught are also useful for (data) librarians and other research support staff, such as those who envisage a career as data steward or data analysts.
 Furthermore, people who are more advanced in their careers who would like to improve their data skills as a form of continuing professional development are also eligible.

 Participants will be selected on merit from a very competitive field.
 Applicants are urged therefore to ensure they pay careful and full attention to the requirements of the application process.

 Selected participants for this School will have a baseline of data skills and these will have been tested by an online form.